johnlpage/UniBench/reporting/report.md

 This document shows the performance you can expect from MongoDB on a given hardware infrastructure.
-You can use it to compare the performance of your own client code and to determine the hardware required or a given performance target.
-It highlights the impact of various parameters on the performance of MongoDB.
+You can use it to compare the performance of your own client code and to determine the hardware required for a given performance target.
+It quantifies the impact of various parameters on the performance of MongoDB.

 ## Table of Contents